 Thus, Gaston’s pinstriped career ended but he would go on to establish a few unusual Major League firsts.
 He holds the record for giving up the most hits in a shutout, 14.
 He also owns the record for taking part in the most double plays as a pitcher in a single game, 4.
 Though he was teammates with 17 different future Hall of Famers during his eleven-year career, they all must have been in hitting slumps on the days Gaston pitched because his career record was 97-164, which gives him the record for most games below the .500 mark for pitchers with at least 100 decisions.
 In addition to the Yankees and Browns, he also pitched for the White Sox, Senators and Red Sox, and while with Boston, he got the opportunity to pitch to his older brother, catcher Alex Gaston, during the 1929 season.
 Milt Gaston kept setting records after he retired in 1934.
 He became the only former player with at least ten years of service to live to 100.
 He died in his sleep in a Massachusetts nursing home in 1996.

-Doyle shares his January 26th birthday with this former Yankee pitcher.
+Hector shares his January 26th birthday with this one time Yankee World Series hero.